top of page

 Rejection-sensitive dysphoria (RSD), referred to as hysteroid dysphoria in Europe, is not an officially recognized diagnosis, but it often occurs alongside other conditions.

-The term “dysphoria” originates from ancient Greek, meaning strong or unbearable.
-This indicates that rejection can evoke severe emotional reactions and physical pain.
-Interestingly, these emotional and physical responses can occur not only in direct response to real rejection but also to imagined scenarios of reaction.
+Interestingly, these emotional and physical responses can occur not only in direct response to real rejection but also to imagined scenarios of rejection.
 Even ambiguous remarks, like a simple “OK” in reply to an email, can lead someone with RSD to worry that they did something wrong.

 While everyone feels negative emotions in response to rejection, those with RSD experience feelings in an exaggerated manner that can be difficult to control.
 The emotional response tends to be disproportionate to the situation, and RSD can disrupt a person's work or school life, relationships, and overall well-being.